-Networks used to be confined to businesses, allowing desktop PCs to access information from a central server.
+Businesses used to confine networks, enabling desktop PCs to access information from a central server.
 At home, computers tended to be stand-alone.
 File-sharing usually consisted of emails to oneself and running around with USB sticks.

 But in the last few years, we’ve seen a considerable shift towards home networks – especially with the rise of smart devices.